Rob12312368/Rob.github.io/README.md

 Also, you may not see my machine learning project video.
 Please visit [Arkanoid auto pass project](https://www.youtube.com/watch?v=finxMD5Q1NY).

 # 2024/1/1
 I have created [my new webpage](https://tsaoching.work), and will keep updating that one.
-This website contains some previous work, and please take a look if interested.
+This website contains some of my previous work.
+Please take a look if interested.